strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 By default, any content you create is saved as a draft.

-To publish your categories, navigate to [_COLLECTION TYPES > Categories_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category).
+To publish your categories, navigate to [_Collection Types > Categories_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category).

 From there, click the **Draft** button on the `Brunch` category.
 On the next screen, click **Publish** and in the **Please confirm** dialog, click **Yes, publish**.
 Go back to the Categories list and repeat for the `French food` category.

-To publish your `Biscotte Restaurant`, navigate to [_COLLECTION TYPES > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant), click the **Draft** button for the entry, and **Publish** the restaurant entry.
+To publish your `Biscotte Restaurant`, navigate to [_Collection Types > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant), click the **Draft** button for the entry, and **Publish** the restaurant entry.

 > 🥳  Since you've setup roles & permissions and published your content, the list of restaurants is now accessible at [http://localhost:1337/restaurants](http://localhost:1337/restaurants).